Stock market today: Tokyo hits 30-year high, with many Asian markets shut for Lunar New Year holiday

 TOKYO (AP) — Asian shares were mostly higher Friday as Tokyo’s benchmark momentarily touched a 34-year high, while many regional markets were closed for the Lunar New Year holiday.

-Some issues benefited from the previous day’s earnings reports, including SoftBank Group Corp. jumping 10% after recording a quarterly profit following a year of red ink.
-But Nissan stock plunged 11% after it reported its profit fell.
+Some issues benefited from the previous day’s earnings reports.
+SoftBank Group Corp. jumped 8.7% after recording a quarterly profit following a year of red ink.
+But Nissan stock plunged 12% after the automaker reported its profit fell.

 On Thursday, U.S. stocks ticked higher on signs that the job market remains remarkably solid.
 The S&P 500 inched up 0.1% to 4,997.91.
 The Dow Jones Industrial Average also set an all-time high after gaining 0.1% to 38,726.33.
 The Nasdaq composite rose 0.2% to 15,793.71.